-The Hi/Lo algorithm is useful when you need unique keys before commiting changes.
+The Hi/Lo algorithm is useful when you need unique keys.
 As a summary, the Hi-Lo algorithm assigns unique identifiers to table rows while not depending on storing the row in the database immediately.
 This lets you start using the identifiers right away, as happens with regular sequential database IDs.